jaybharadia/Clipboard/README.md

 `Ctrl+C` copies and `Ctrl+X ` cuts the selected item.
 These override the default shortcuts to save the item to clipboard.
 If nothing is selected, the entire line will be saved.

 `Ctrl+V` pastes the most recent item.

+`Ctrl+Alt+P` opens dropdown for pasting item from a list of copied items.

 `Ctrl+Shift+V` Loops through available copied items and pastes it one at a time as user presses key binding continuously.